 We all have goals.
 Just because you’re regularly putting money away, though, doesn’t necessarily mean you’ll reach those goals.
-An effective plan, however, can show you what steps you need to take to help you realize your dreams—whether short term or long term—and give confidence in your pursuit of them.
+An effective plan can show you what steps you need to take to help you realize your dreams—whether short term or long term—and give you confidence in your pursuit of them.
+For example, people with a financial plan are twice as likely to believe they will be able to afford retirement.1

 Here are four common mistakes investors make that can keep them from reaching all their goals—and information on how planning may help you avoid these issues.